 While the thought of performing prospect research may sound daunting, there are several online tools that nonprofits and educational institutions can utilize to maximize their efforts.

-These tools include top wealth screening and prospect research services, relationship mapping, and corporate giving software.
+These tools include top wealth screening and prospect research services, data enhancement, and corporate giving software.

 Here are some top picks!